ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_dataset_SOP.md

 They are happy with the final spreadsheet and curated ontologies The date they have identified for the data and metadata to be released publicly

-<i class="fas fa-exclamation-triangle"></i> **Warning**: Wranglers should not submit on Tuesday mornings when there is a release until after the release is completed.
+<i class="fas fa-exclamation-triangle"></i> **Warning**: Wranglers should not submit on Tuesday mornings until after the release to that environment is completed.
 Releases to Prod occur at 10am on the mid-sprint Tuesday.
 Releases to Staging occur 10am on the sprint demo Tuesday.
-Updates are posted in the #hca slack channel in the AIT workspace.
-See the [Ingest release SOP](https://github.com/HumanCellAtlas/ingest-central/wiki/Ingest-Release-SOP#release-schedule)
+Updates are posted in the `#hca` slack channel in the AIT workspace.
+See the [Ingest release SOP](https://github.com/HumanCellAtlas/ingest-central/wiki/Ingest-Release-SOP#release-schedule) for more details.

 Once you hit submit the project should go into ‘Archiving’ status.
 The precise process for identifying which of the paths the dataset will take after submission is currently being formalised by ingest.
 Until then the wrangler needs to inform the ingest team manually.